hkust-okx-zkdex-project/pets26-artifacts/ARTIFACT-APPENDIX.md

 ```

 Alternatively, you can simply restart your terminal to load the updated
-environment variables from your shell configuration file.
+environment variables from your shell configuration file.·

 ### Testing the Environment (Required for Functional and Reproduced badges)